panosoft/chronicle/examples/reports/sql-data/README.md

 Finally, the grouped data is combined with any other data that needs to be supplied to the report template and the result is returned.

-Aside from this `data` function, the rest of this report operates in an almost identical fashion as the [Dynamic](../dynamic) report example.
-You can reference that [example](../dynamic) for further explanation or examine the test script for this report ([`test/index.js`](test/index.js)) to see how the report is run.
+Aside from this `data` function, the rest of this report operates in an almost identical fashion as the [Api Data Source](../api-data) report example.
+You can reference that [example](../api-data) for further explanation or examine the test script for this report ([`test/index.js`](test/index.js)) to see how the report is run.